Salade10/Salade10/README.md

 **Note: To view my projects please click here: <https://github.com/Salade10?tab=repositories>**

 # 💫 About Me:
-I’m Salade10 (Noah), a student developer with a passion for Python programming, computational biology, cybersecurity, and AI.
+I’m Noah (Salade10), a student developer with a passion for Python programming, computational biology, cybersecurity, and AI.
 I love solving problems and building projects that push me to think in new ways.

 🌱 My journey into coding started when I built a chatbot called Abstract.
 It wasn’t perfect, but it taught me a huge amount about how AI and chatbots work, and it’s what first sparked my love for programming.
 I also have hands in experience with penetration testing and am always keen to learn and recieve feedback.